 3. Wear cotton

 Breathable, washable natural fibers are ideal for use in the sauna.
 I prefer a cotton towel, while my kids prefer oversized t-shirts.
 I also place towels on the bench and the floor to keep the surface of the sauna clean.
-Once I finish a session, I toss everything in the laundry hamper so that all the stuff I eliminated can be washed away.
+Once I finish a session, I toss everything in the laundry hamper so that all the stuff I sweated out can be washed away.

 3. Wait an hour after a meal